deepak6sp/deepak6sp.github.io/_posts/2017-02-22-webpack-basics.markdown

 categories: BuildTools
 ---

-Build tools are growing and becoming a must learn technology for any web developer these days.
+Build tools usage is growing and becoming a must learn technology for any web developer these days.
 Although, there are so many build tools such as gulp and grunt, webpack is at the top.